 Her Early Life and Education:

-The real name of Dr. Kamal Ranadive was Dr. Kamal Samarath.
-She was born in Pune in 1917.
-Her family wanted her to pursue medical education, but she was more interested in making a career in biology.
-In 1949, she obtained a doctorate in cytology while working as a researcher at the Indian Cancer Research Center (ICRC).
+Dr. Kamal Ranadive was born as Dr. Kamal Samarath in Pune in 1917.
+While her family encouraged her to pursue a medical career, she was more passionate about biology.
+In 1949, she earned a doctorate in cytology while working as a researcher at the Indian Cancer Research Center (ICRC).

-She had completed her postdoctoral research fellowship to work on tissue culture at Johns Hopkins University in Baltimore and upon returning to India, she founded India’s first culture laboratory at ICRC Mumbai.
-She also worked at Tata Memorial Hospital when she was in Mumbai.
+After completing a postdoctoral fellowship in tissue culture at Johns Hopkins University in Baltimore, she returned to India and established the country’s first culture laboratory at ICRC Mumbai.
+During her time in Mumbai, she also worked at Tata Memorial Hospital.

 Dr. Kamal Ranadive’s Professional Career:

-When she came back to India from Baltimore, Ranadive rejoined ICRC as a Senior Research Officer.
-She established Experimental Biology Laboratory and Tissue Culture Laboratory in Bombay.
-Dr. Kamal headed as a Director of the Indian Cancer Research Centre from 1966-1970.
-In the 1960s, she developed tissue culture media and related reagents.
-She became instrumental in establishing new research units in Carcinogenesis, Cell Biology, and Immunology.
+After returning to India from Baltimore, Dr. Ranadive rejoined ICRC as a Senior Research Officer.
+She set up the Experimental Biology Laboratory and the Tissue Culture Laboratory in Bombay.
+From 1966 to 1970, she served as the Director of the Indian Cancer Research Centre.
+In the 1960s, she developed tissue culture media and essential reagents.
+Dr. Ranadive played a key role in establishing new research units focused on Carcinogenesis, Cell Biology, and Immunology.

 Awards and Honors:

-Dr. Ranadive received several awards and accolades for her significant contribution to the field of biology.
-She was awarded India’s third highest civilian award Padma Bhushan for Medicine, in 1982.
-She also received the first Silver Jubilee Research Award in 1964, from the Medical Council of India and was also awarded the G. J. Watumull Foundation Prize for 1964 in microbiology.
+Dr. Ranadive earned numerous awards for her remarkable contributions to biology.
+In 1982, she received India’s third-highest civilian honor, the Padma Bhushan, for her work in Medicine.
+She also received the Silver Jubilee Research Award from the Medical Council of India in 1964.
+That same year, she was honored with the G. J. Watumull Foundation Prize for her research in microbiology.

 Research Papers: